-Ectopic pregnancies can be fatal to the pregnant woman.
+Ectopic pregnancies can be fatal to a pregnant woman.
 As a fertilized egg cannot survive outside the uterus, it has to be immediately removed for the safety of the mother.
-Treatment depends on the pregnancy stage, hormonal levels and location of the ectopic pregnancy.
+Treatment may depend on the pregnancy stage, hormonal levels, and location of the ectopic pregnancy.

 It is available in the form of an injection and results in miscarriage-like symptoms including, bleeding, cramping, and the passing of the tissue.
 But the only downside with this treatment is that you will not conceive for several months after taking medicine (6).

 - Emergency surgery: If the condition is causing abnormal heavy bleeding or damage due to pregnancy loss, you may need immediate surgery using laparotomy.
 It involves an abdominal incision and removal of the ectopic mass.
-Also, the tube may be removed in case it is ruptured.
+Also, the tube may be removed if it is ruptured (7).

 Are There Any Side Effects Of Surgery?

-The possible side effects of surgery for ectopic pregnancy include bleeding, pain, fatigue, and infection.
+The possible side effects of surgery for ectopic pregnancy include bleeding, pain, fatigue, and infection (8).
 Your doctor will discuss these before the procedure.

 Home Care After Surgery

 Follow the doctor’s instructions to take care of the incision site at home.
 The primary goal is to keep it dry and clean as it heals.
-You should also check the incision for signs of infection regularly:
+You should also check the incision for signs of infection regularly.
+This can be: